-Appeal Boards
+Appeals Boards

-District Appeal Boards review and affirm or reject appeals given to them by Local Boards in their area or those which have been transferred from another Appeal Board.
-If a claim for classification is denied by the district Appeal Board and one or more members of the Appeal Board disagree with the decision, the registrant may appeal to the President through the National Appeal Board.
+District Appeals Boards review and affirm or reject appeals given to them by Local Boards in their area or those which have been transferred from another Appeals Board.
+If a claim for classification is denied by the District Appeals Board and one or more members of the Appeals Board disagree with the decision, the registrant may appeal to the President through the National Appeals Board.